 ECO bath kit:

 Of all the shampoo bars I've tried, this shampoo bar (by far) has been the most exquisite.
-My hair doesn’t feel tacky afterward (important to rinse well), yet soft and luscious, with no need for conditioner (while it’s lathered, I use my fingers to comb out any tangles, then scrub, then rinse).
+My hair doesn’t feel tacky afterward (important to rinse really well), yet soft and luscious, with no need for conditioner (while it’s lathered, I use my fingers to comb out any tangles, then scrub, then rinse).
 This bar lathers easily, can be used for face, body and shaving—and it helps reduce plastics.
 It has no GMOs, palm, or parabens.
 One bar equals 20 liquid oz.

 The only downside to shampoo bars is that I need to protect them from running water (which dissolves them), protect them from sitting in their own lather (which grows microbes), and protect them during transport.
 This travel soap dish does the trick.